smatechnologies/zos-agent-docs/docs/operations.md

 |XPSAFAPI|XPSAGENT|SAF Security API for JCL Edit and SYSOUT Browse.|
 |XPSAUDIT|Started Task|Displays current LSAM Usage information, storage allocations, etc.|

-In addition to the functional components of XPS390, an API Macro Library \[highlevel.midlevel.MACLIB\] is distributed with the product, allowing a skilled assembler programmer the ability to write additional customized API interfaces to OpCon/xps.
+In addition to the functional components of XPS390, an API Macro Library \[highlevel.midlevel.MACLIB\] is distributed with the product, allowing a skilled assembler programmer the ability to write additional customized API interfaces to SMA Opcon.

 ### LSAM Options